Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 \textbf{Weed extraction:} Weeds compete with crops for essential resources such as nutrients, water, sunlight, and space, which can hinder field ventilation and ultimately reduce crop yield and quality.
 Additionally, weeds can serve as intermediate hosts or habitats for pathogenic microorganisms and pests, leading to the occurrence of diseases and pests in the crop field.
+Traditional weed detection methods typically calculate multiple vegetation indices based on different bands of information in different growing periods of crops, to analyze the growth status and coverage degree of weeds.
+However, due to the similarity of spectra between different crops and weeds, this way is often not accurate.
 As a result, it is crucial to leverage RS technology and AI algorithms to accurately map weeds in fields and develop corresponding measures to remove them.
+Perez et al. \cite{perez2015semi} proposes a system for generating weed maps using images captured by UAVs.
+The system utilizes the Hough transform to detect crop row information, improving the accuracy of weed classification.
+The methods employed include clustering, semi-supervised and supervised learning.
+Recently, DL methods begin to be employed in the agrifood system.
+Wang et al. \cite{wang2022weed} introduces an enhanced bionic optimization-based transfer neural network to identify weed density and crop growth.
+To further improve the identification capability, Reedha et al. \cite{reedha2022transformer} employs the advanced ViT model combined with high-resolution UAV images to classify crops and weeds.
+These studies demonstrate the advantages of DL models in weed extraction, which can promote the development of precision agriculture.
+In the appendix, we have shown a schematic diagram of using deep networks for weed detection.